-- Tell us about any assumptions you've made in formulating your project budget: - o Show us the evidence you have to back up these assumptions - Tell us about the partnership funding you need for your project: - o Show us where it will come from - o Tell us if it's in place - If it's not secured, tell us about your previous and current approach to successful fundraising and show us it will be raised in time - If it's secured, tell us which organisations have confirmed their contribution, and how much they've offered towards your project

-- Tell us if you're planning to raise money from ticket sales or other earnings.
+- Tell us about any assumptions you've made in formulating your project budget: - Show us the evidence you have to back up these assumptions - Tell us about the partnership funding you need for your project: - $\circ$ Show us where it will come from - Tell us if it's in place - If it's not secured, tell us about your previous and current approach to successful fundraising and show us it will be raised in time - If it's secured, tell us which organisations have confirmed their contribution, and how much they've offered towards your project.
+If possible, you should also submit written evidence of this with your application.
+You can read more about attachments, here. - Tell us if you're planning to raise money from ticket sales or other earnings.
 Show us these amounts are realistic and achievable - Tell us if you've included in-kind support as part of your income projections.
-Show us that this has been confirmed and its value has been verified in writing - If you're planning to continue your project beyond the period covered by our funding, or repeat it in the future, tell us how you intend to pay for this.
-(You must not assume that you will receive further funding from us).
+Show us that this has been confirmed and its value has been verified in writing

+• If you're planning to continue your project beyond the period covered by our funding, or repeat it in the future, tell us how you intend to pay for this.
+(You must most not assume that you will receive further funding from us).

-- A project budget that balances, is based on realistic assumptions and provides the level of detail we ask for - The amount you are requesting from us to be appropriate to the scale and type of project you want to deliver, and that represents good value for money - The extent to which you demonstrate an enterprising approach to, and a successful track record in fundraising or income generation, and how likely it is that you will raise all of the required partnership funding for your project, if you have not already done so - The extent to which you demonstrate a decreasing reliance on our funding and show that our funding is not being used to support any of your core costs
+- A project budget that balances, is based on realistic assumptions and provides the level of detail we ask for - The amount you are requesting from us to be appropriate to the scale and type of project you want to deliver, and that represents good value for money - The extent to which you demonstrate an enterprising approach to, and a successful track record in fundraising or income generation, and how likely it is that you will raise all of the required partnership funding for your project, if you have not already done so - The extent to which you demonstrate a decreasing reliance on our funding and show that our funding is not being used to support any of your core costs.